 The other limitation of prior methods is that they do not effectively leverage the information contained in unlabeled data.
 The detector should output low confidence scores for outliers, but this information is underutilized for model regularization, which may result in suboptimal performance \cite{malinin2018predictive}.
-In this regard, we propose \emph{adaptive negative optimization} tailored for unlabeled data, where the Negative optimization is to explicitly regulate our EDL detector to output K low evidence values for a given outlier sample.
+In this regard, we propose \emph{adaptive negative optimization} tailored for unlabeled data, where the negative optimization is to explicitly regulate our EDL detector to output K low evidence values for a given outlier sample.
 However, negative optimization can not directly apply to inliers in unlabeled data.
 Therefore, we derive an adaptive loss weight for encouraging the model to separately treat inliers and outliers in the unlabeled data in the learning process.
 It can largely avoid the interference between the ID and OOD features as well as the leading problem of uncertainty availability reduction.
 Specifically, we achieve this by using the Fisher information matrix (FIM) introduced by $\mathcal{I}$-EDL \cite{deng2023uncertainty} to identify the amount of information for each class of unlabeled samples, while imposing smaller constraints on the confident classes with high evidence.
 Therefore, such optimization can sufficiently compress evidence values of unlabeled outliers without interfering with the learning of unlabeled inliers.

-To our knowledge, we are the first to exploit evidential deep learning in the Open-set SSL task, and propose a novel Adaptive Negative Evidential Deep Learning (ANEDL) framework.
-Below, we summarize the major contributions of this work: \begin{itemize} \item We introduce EDL as an outlier detector for Open-set SSL, which enables quantification of different types of uncertainty and design different uncertainty metrics for self-training and inference. \item We propose a novel adaptive negative optimization strategy, which tailors EDL on the unlabeled dataset containing both inliers and outliers. \item Extensive experiments on four public datasets, i.e., CIFAR-10, CIFAR-100, ImageNet-30, and Mini-ImageNet show that our method outperforms the state-of-the-art methods in different settings. \end{itemize}
+To our knowledge, we are the first to exploit evidential deep learning in Open-set SSL and propose a novel Adaptive Negative Evidential Deep Learning (ANEDL) framework.
+Our main contributions can be summarized as follows: \begin{itemize} \item We introduce EDL as an outlier detector for Open-set SSL, which enables quantification of different types of uncertainty and design of different uncertainty metrics for self-training and inference, respectively. \item We propose a novel adaptive negative optimization strategy, which tailors EDL on the unlabeled dataset containing both inliers and outliers. \item Extensive experiments on four public datasets, including CIFAR-10, CIFAR-100, ImageNet-30, and Mini-ImageNet, show that our method outperforms state-of-the-art methods in different settings. \end{itemize}